aragon/connect/docs/api-reference/connectors.md

 ## ConnectorTheGraph

-A connector that fetches information from a The Graph subgraph.
+A connector that fetches information from a The Graph Subgraph.

 ## ConnectorEthereumProvider